-Like indigo blue that is called "Japan Blue," various kinds of dyes are used for Japanese textile arts handicrafts.
-Many natural dyes from plants have been used for Japanese traditional handicrafts.
-There are several kinds of natural dyes such as "akane-iro" (madder red) made from roots of perennial vines of the family Rubiaceae, "murasaki-iro" (violet) made from roots of lithospermum purpurocaeruleum of the family Boraginaceae, and "ukon" (turmeric) made of ukon, a type of ginger.
-Also, there is an abudance in the variety of colors.
-Reddish colors have more than 10 types, such as sakura-iro (cherry blossom), nadeshiko-iro (pink), beni-iro (vermilion) and tsutsuji-iro (bright pink).
+There are several kinds of natural dyes such as akane-iro (madder red) made from roots of perennial vines of the family Rubiaceae, murasaki-iro (violet) made from roots of lithospermum purpurocaeruleum of the family Boraginaceae, and ukon (turmeric) made of a type of ginger with the same name.
+Also, there is an abundance in the variety of colors.
+Reddish colors, for example, have more than ten different types, such as sakura-iro (cherry blossom), nadeshiko-iro (pink), beni-iro (vermillion) and tsutsuji-iro (bright pink).

 Nowadays, traditional garments are rarely worn in day to day life but rather for special occasions, such as ceremonies and festivities.
 They come in various different qualities, crafting techniques and colors, and thus in all kind of price range, from affordable summer yukata to precious heirloom kimono.
 Apart from traditional garments, Japan is also known for a variety of high-quality textile manufacturers, such as Imabari in Ehime and Senshu in Osaka, both internationally renowned for their quality towels.
 A lot of traditional techniques and aesthetics are still applied today, making Japanese textile arts outstanding and unique.

 The Working Holiday Visa in JapanHow To: Customs Procedures and Regulations